Ramer–Douglas–Peucker algorithm: Complexity

 Using (fully or semi-) dynamic convex hull data structures, the simplification performed by the algorithm can be accomplished in O(n log n) time.

+Given specific conditions related to the bounding metric, it is possible to decrease the computational complexity to a range between O(n) and O(2n) through the application of an iterative method.

+The running time for digital elevation model generalization using the three-dimensional variant of the algorithm is O(n^{3}), but techniques have been developed to reduce the running time for larger data in practice.

 Similar algorithms

 Alternative algorithms for line simplification include: